LeeBohyun/SWE3033-S2023/week9/pa2.md

 ## PA2 Report and Submission
-- Submit 2-page report containing the screenshot of all three results
+- Submit 2-page report containing the screenshot of all three exc.
-- Elaborate on the reason why the changed parameter value mitigates space amplification
+- Elaborate on the reason why the changed parameter value mitigates space amplification in your report.
-- Also contain db_bench options that you ran for each experiment in
+- Submit run_dbbench.sh file that contains ``./db_bench`` commands for your experiments.
+- Refer to this file to see the example of ``run_dbbench.sh``.
+[File]()